tests-always-included/wick/formulas/README.md

     # If `--version=VALUE` was used then VERSION is set to VALUE.
     # If `--version` was used, then VERSION will be set to "true".
     # If `--version` is not used, VERSION will be set to "".
-    wick-get-option VERSION version "$@"
+    wickGetOption VERSION version "$@"

     # Get the first non-option argument.
 Use this syntax instead of $1
     # because $1 might be the --version option.
-    wick-get-argument NAME 0 "$@"
+    wickGetArgument NAME 0 "$@"

     # Check to make sure the codebase was passed.
     if [[ -z "$NAME" ]]; then
-        # Write a message with wick-error
+        # Write a message with wickError
-        wick-error "You must specify a codebase to download"
+        wickError "You must specify a codebase to download"

         # Return a non-zero code to indicate failure
         exit 1